CSUN-UCLA Bridges to Stem Cell Research Program

-- The research that the Bridges trainees perform at UCLA will culminate in a written and oral Senior Thesis for undergraduate students and a written and oral Graduate Thesis for the Master’s candidates.
+- The research that the Bridges trainees perform at UCLA will culminate in a written and oral Senior Thesis.

-- Students will be enrolled at CSUN in special internship courses that will be supported by the Bridges grant for up to $5,250 for Undergraduates and $7,000 for Grad students (for tuition and fees during the internship time only).
+- Students will be enrolled at CSUN in special internship courses that will be supported by the Bridges grant for up to $7,000 (for tuition and fees during the internship time only).

-Highly qualified and culturally diverse undergraduates and Master's students at CSUN.
+Highly motivated and culturally diverse Undergraduate students at CSUN.

-- The core program requirements for the Bachelor of Science degree in biology, or equivalent for graduate student participants
+- The core requirements for the Bachelor of Science degree in biology

-- These include one year of Biological Principles and Lab, one year of General Chemistry and Lab, one year of Organic Chemistry and Lab, one year of Physics and Lab, and one semester each of Evolutionary Biology, Cell Biology and Lab, and Genetics.
+- These include one year of Biological Principles and Lab, one year of General Chemistry and Lab, one year of Organic Chemistry and Lab, and one semester each Cell Biology and Lab, and Genetics.

-- Undergraduate participants will be enrolled in Senior Thesis units and will write an Honors thesis at the end of their internship.
+- Interns will be enrolled in Senior Thesis units and will write an Honors thesis at the end of their internship.

 - Prerequisite checks